Curryllo/lab6-microservices/REPORT.md

 Answer the following questions:

 - What happens when you start a second instance of the accounts service?
+- When the second instance is launched, it uses the new port, 2222.
 - How does Eureka handle multiple instances?
+- It just shows the list of the available service under the same name
 - How does client-side load balancing work with multiple instances?

 ---